 You don’t understand the words.
 That’s not the point.
 The chanting is not a message.
 It is a frequency.
 You sit in it the way you sit in weather.
 After ten minutes, the cold in your knees stopped registering.
 After twenty, I wasn’t thinking about anything at all.
 Not in a meditative way, not through effort.
 The sound simply filled the space where thought normally is.

 Koya-san is a town of 117 temples on a plateau in the mountains of Wakayama Prefecture.
 Kukai, the founder of Shingon Buddhism, established it as a monastic centre in the early ninth century.
 Twelve hundred years later, the mountain still operates on his terms.
 Monks walk between temples in wooden geta.
 Incense smoke drifts from every doorway.
-The food is shojin ryori, the vegetarian cuisine of the monasteries, served on lacquer trays in the quiet of your room.
+The food is shojin ryori, the vegetarian cuisine of the monasteries, served on lacquer trays in the shared dining hall.

 We ate dinner cross-legged on the tatami the night before.
 Sesame tofu, pickled daikon, simmered vegetables in a light dashi, rice, miso.
 Small dishes, precisely arranged.
-No protein except the tofu.
+Protein mainly from soya.
 No alcohol.
-The meal was not restrictive.
-It was clarifying.
-Like the mountain itself, it removed options until what remained had your full attention.
+The meal was not restrictive, it was focusing.
+The meal removed options.
+What remained had your full attention.

 The path begins at Ichinohashi bridge and runs for two kilometres through the largest cemetery in Japan.
 Over 200,000 graves line the route, some of them a thousand years old, all of them set among Japanese cedars so tall the canopy closes above the path and filters the light to a grey-green haze.
 Moss covers everything.
 The stone markers, the lanterns, the steps, the carved Buddha figures wearing hand-knitted red caps and bibs placed there by the living.

 The silence was not empty.
 It was occupied.
-Birdsong, water dripping from branches, the distant percussion of a wooden bell from somewhere deeper in the cemetery.
-Our footsteps on the gravel path sounded like the loudest thing on the mountain.
+Birdsong, water dripping from branches, the distant sound of a wooden bell from somewhere deeper in the cemetery.
+Our footsteps on the stone path sounded like the loudest thing on the mountain.
 I slowed down without meaning to.
 Everyone does.

 Halfway along the path, we passed a monk walking in the opposite direction.
-Orange kesa over black robes, a clear umbrella held against the fine rain that had started falling.
+Orange kesa over black robes, an umbrella held against the fine rain that had started falling.
 He didn’t look at us.
 He didn’t need to.
 His pace was deliberate, unhurried, the walk of someone for whom this path is not a destination but a daily practice.
-He passed between the graves and the cedars the way a thread passes through fabric, belonging to it completely.
+He moved along the straight path as though he and it were the same thing.

 There are graves here for samurai, for emperors, for corporate founders.
 Panasonic, Nissan, and Kirin all have memorials along the path.
 There is no hierarchy to the arrangement.
 A feudal lord’s monument stands beside a family marker no larger than a shoebox.
 The cedars don’t discriminate.
 The moss covers everything equally.